appleseedhq/appleseed-maya/docs/source/shaders/texture/as_texture.rst

 *Output Alpha*
     The alpha resulting from the *Features Mode* choice, usually luminance of the color only.

+*Output Single Channel*
+    The output when the texture lookup is made on a greyscale image.

 -----

 .. rubric:: Footnotes